 Never Boring

-Henry Mazer by Rolf-Peter Wille)
+(essay on Henry Mazer by Rolf-Peter Wille)

 "There’s one thing about Taipei: It never gets boring."
 For example on 21 September 1999.
 Our apartment was messed up by the earthquake, we had to go out on the street and decided to visit our friend, Henry Mazer, at his penthouse on Hsin-Hai Road, right across Taiwan University’s back entrance.
 Mazer’s small one-bedroom domicile looked quite shaken, complete with dropped bookshelves, pictures, etc., but the maestro was comfortably slumbering in bed.
 He shortly woke up and mumbled: "There’s one thing about Taipei: It never gets boring."
 He wanted to celebrate the earthquake with a bottle of wine, but we were too depressed that night to accept this offer.